vain0x/tdd-by-example-in-fsharp/README.md

 ## 3. Implement Dollar

-- Firstly write tests of Dollar type, ignoring other currency
+- Write tests of `Dollar` type
-- Define Dollar with obvious implementation
+- Define `Dollar` with obvious implementation
-- Then generalize it by eliminating duplication
+- Generalize it by eliminating duplication
-- Equip equality (bearing record types in mind)
+- Define `equals` method for structural equality (bearing record types in mind)

-## 4. Imlement Franc
+## 4. Implement Franc

-- Write tests of Franc and impl by mostly copy-pasting from Dollar
+- Write implementations and tests for `Franc` type by copy-pasting from `Dollar` type
-- Improve equality to make two currencies distinct
+- Improve equality defintion so that two currencies are distinct
-- Eliminatie duplication between them
+- Eliminate code duplication between the two types

 ## TODOs